enze-chen/mi-book-2021/_sources/week_1/02/homework_02.md

 (h1:02:homework_02)=
 # Homework

+The main "new thing" for today's homework is the paper on the dielectric constants, which you saw in the final exercise in {doc}`tabular_data_blank`.
+We recommend making that paper the priority, and then reviewing any of the code we went over yesterday/today as you need.

 ## Reading

 To recap some of the topics presented today in preparation for self-directed research, we suggest a few papers below on dielectric datasets and what one might do with that data that might be of interest to you for your self-directed research projects.